-If you can’t afford housing where you live, start here for:
+What to do first if you can’t afford housing where you live:

 You don’t have to be “homeless enough.”